syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Context-Menu.md

 To view a sample:

-1. Open the Syncfusion Dashboard.
+1. Open the Syncfusion® Dashboard.
 2. Click the Windows Forms drop-down list and select Run Locally Installed Samples.
 3. Navigate to Diagram Samples > Product Showcase > Diagram Builder.